 WE GET ASKED, A LOT...
 WHAT'S WITH THE LOGO?
 WELL LET US EXPLAIN...

 Anyone who has had a business knows that the logo is very important.
-In my opinion it needs to be simple, memorable and have some value beyond just being pretty
+In our opinion it needs to be simple, memorable and have some value beyond just being pretty

 IBUs have been up and coming in the beer world for some time now, especially around craft beer.
 They are now typically found on menus alongside ABVs and many breweries -including ourselves- are putting them on their cans and bottles.
 But what do they mean?